-The Company has entered into synthetic operating lease facilities for computer equipment, furniture and aircraft ("Leased Assets").
+The Company has entered into synthetic operating lease facilities for computer equipment, furniture and aircraft.
 These synthetic operating lease facilities are accounted for as operating leases under GAAP and are treated as capital leases for income tax reporting purposes.
 Lease terms under the computer equipment and furniture facility range from two to six years, with the Company having the option at expiration of the initial term to return, or purchase at a fixed price, or extend or renew the term of the leased equipment.
 The synthetic lease term for one aircraft expires in January 2011, with the Company having the option at the expiration to either purchase the aircraft at a fixed price, enter into a lease for an additional twelve-month period (with a nominal purchase price paid at the expiration of the renewal period), or return the aircraft in the condition and manner required by the lease.
-In the event the Company elects to return the Leased Assets, the Company has guaranteed a portion of the residual value to the lessors.
-Assuming the Company elects to return the Leased Assets to the lessors at its earliest opportunity under the synthetic lease arrangements and assuming the Leased Assets have no significant residual value to the lessors, the maximum potential amount of future payments the Company could be required to make under these residual value guarantees was \$5.4 million at June 30, 2006.
-Since the inception of the facility, the total amount drawn under these synthetic operating lease facilities was \$228.9 million, and as of June 30, 2006 the Company has a future commitment for lease payments of \$17.6 million over the next five years.
+In the event the Company elects to return the leased assets, the Company has guaranteed a portion of the residual value to the lessors.
+Assuming the Company elects to return the leased assets to the lessors at its earliest opportunity under the synthetic lease arrangements and assuming the leased assets have no significant residual value to the lessors, the maximum potential amount of future payments the Company could be required to make under these residual value guarantees was \$6.2 million at September 30, 2006.
+Since the inception of the facility, the total amount drawn under these synthetic operating lease facilities was \$235.7 million, and as of September 30, 2006 the Company has a future commitment for lease payments of \$22.1 million over the next five years.

 During fiscal 2006, the Company terminated the lease for a second aircraft which was then sold by the lessor.
 Under the terms of the lease, the Company was entitled to the proceeds of the airplane sale, net of the payoff value of the lease.
-As a result of this lease termination, the Company received net proceeds of \$1.6 million which is included in gains, losses and other items.
+As a result of this lease termination, the Company received net proceeds of \$1.5 million which is included in gains, losses and other items.

-The Company has completed construction on an additional 30,000 square foot data center in Little Rock, Arkansas to be occupied in the second quarter of fiscal 2007.
+The Company has completed construction on an additional 30,000 square foot data center in Little Rock, Arkansas.
 Total construction costs of this facility were approximately \$18 million.
 In connection with certain of the Company's other buildings and facilities, the Company has entered into 50/50 joint ventures with local real estate developers.
 In each case, the Company is guaranteeing portions of the loans for the buildings.
 In addition, in connection with the disposal of certain assets, the Company has guaranteed loans for the buyers of the assets.
 Substantially all of the third party indebtedness for which the Company has provided guarantees is collateralized by various pieces of real property.
-The aggregate amount of the guarantees at June 30, 2006 were \$5.2 million.
+The aggregate amount of the guarantees at September 30, 2006 was \$5.2 million.

-Outstanding letters of credit which reduce the borrowing capacity under the Company's revolving credit facility at both June 30, 2006 and March 31, 2006 were \$4.0 million.
+Outstanding letters of credit which reduce the borrowing capacity under the Company's revolving credit facility totaled \$3.0 million at September 30, 2006 and \$4.0 million at March 31, 2006.